Бесплатный интенсив по английскому языку

 - No, he is just a parkour filmmaker.

-- Yes, he has been practicing it for more than a decade.
+- Yes, he has been practicing it for a long time

 - No, but his friends are parkour practitioners.